quinneden/nl-slide-deck/slides.md

 # The Problem

-Installing NixOS on an Apple Silicon Mac was a complex, expert-only process involving manual partitioning and hours of debugging.
+Before `nixos-asahi-package`, installing NixOS on an Apple Silicon Mac was a complex process involving manual partitioning and hours of debugging.

 <div v-click="1">

-**The Core Technical Challenge:** How do you programmatically build a bootable, custom NixOS disk image and package it for a third-party installer (`asahi-installer`) that expects a specific package format, all within a fully automated CI/CD pipeline?
+**The Core Technical Challenge:** How to programmatically build a bootable, custom NixOS disk image and package it for a third-party installer (`asahi-installer`) so that it is ready to be installed onto bare metal, all within a fully automated CI/CD pipeline?

 </div>